okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-limitations/main/index.md

 factors to sign in to an application.
 To identify the current value for this field perform the following steps:

-1. In the Admin console (for the Okta org you set up in the previous step), select **Security > Okta Sign-on policy** from the left navigation menu.
+1. In the Admin Console (for the Okta org you set up in the previous step), select **Security > Okta Sign-on policy** from the left navigation menu.
 1. Take note of the number of policies configured.
 The Default policy is automatically created when the Org is created and will have a default rule with the **Primary factor** set to **Password / IDP**.
 To verify this value, expand the **Default Policy’s Default rule** by clicking on the information icon to the right of the rule.
 Note the value of the Primary factor which should be set to Password / IDP.